Video VLMs as Judges on Waymo's E2E Driving Set: A First-Principles Walkthrough

 The two approaches are not interchangeable for the AU/EU split:

-Both methods give us something, but neither gives us a real AU/EU split from a single-method run.
-(To get that, you need $N$ forward passes and full per-trial distributions — for example, $N$ greedy passes with input perturbation, which is what Section 9 then runs.)
-For this section we ran the single-pass logit version because (a) it is roughly 16× cheaper in GPU time and (b) the per-clip $H(p)$ it produces is a denser, more usable signal than the sparse vote-distribution TU from $N=10$ sampling.
+Neither method on its own produces a real AU/EU split.
+(For that you need $N$ forward passes and full per-trial distributions — Analysis 3 below does exactly that.)
+For this section we ran the single-pass logit version because it is roughly 16× cheaper in GPU time and the per-clip $H(p)$ it produces is denser and more usable than the sparse vote-distribution TU from $N=10$ sampling.

 How we extracted the logits